 We have close ties with over 70 industry partners, many of whom are co-located on our campuses, along with affiliated researchers and internationally recognised research institutes.
 We are also home to 50 specialist research centres.
 This close proximity to industry and current research offers a unique opportunity for our students to gain practical and theoretical knowledge through collaboration on dynamic national and global research projects.

 As well as providing a solid foundation of core science, we're equipping a new generation of scientists with complementary skills in business, enterprise and communication, ensuring our graduates are equipped with the skills they need for an ever changing future.
+Our teaching is informed by our cutting-edge research.
 We also encourage students to look beyond conventional science careers to pursue innovative uses of their scientific skills.